ericwhey/unisync/README.md

 This tool is still under development and is still in alpha but will be ready for beta soon.
 Suggestions and changes are welcome as the development of this tool has so far been for learning Rust and to specifically backup a media collection.
 Additional ideas for functionality and help cleaning up code are specifically requested.

 ## Build

+First make sure you have a Rust build environment available.

 ```sh
 git clone https://github.com/ericwhey/unisync.git